xtuml/xtuml.github.io/xtuml-class/homework/index.md

 ### Pre-Grade Policy

 Students may submit homework before the due date to receive a _pre-grade_.
 The pre-grade is not recorded in the grade book.
-The instructor will review the homework assignment and provide feedback to the student.
+If time is available, the instructor will review the homework assignment and provide feedback to the student.
 If the homework is perfect, the instructor will say so.
 If there is a problem, the instructor will inform the student of the _first_ problem discovered in the homework.
 Students may then correct the homework and submit at the normal due date.

 To be eligible for pre-grade, homework must be submitted more than one full day before the due date.